 'This programme hugely helped [my husband] in terms of his ability to communicate.
 He learned to act out his feelings and emotions, which transpired to be of significant benefit to him and our entire family.
 His confidence improved so much that everyone he came in contact with noticed a huge change in his demeanour and personality.'

-These workshops demonstrated that with our accessible performing arts designs around the complications of aphasia and brain injuries, participants were more capable of the theatrical exercises than was previously imagined, and it was decided to grow the work further.
+These workshops demonstrated that with our accessible performing arts designs around the complications of aphasia and brain injuries, participants were more capable of the theatrical exercises than we had imagined.

-In 2018, research and training continued when Gráinne was chosen as one of Fingal County Council's Infrastructure programme artists.
+In 2018, Gráinne was chosen as one of Fingal County Council's Infrastructure programme artists.
 She focused her award on developing the work of IAT.
 Part of the award was used to travel, train and work in Montréal, Canada with the world's first aphasia theatre company, Théâtre Aphasique (founded 1994), who work in Montréal’s main rehabilitation hospital, Villa Medica, and in community and professional theatre settings.